lbaerga/pr-practice/README.md

 The best way to relax after a long day is to play video games or sleep

-The best ice cream is strawberry with chocolate chips in it.
+The best ice cream is strawberry with chocolate chips in it!